mintyfrankie/project-elissa/README.md

 ## Introduction

-This project is for the course Hands-on Data for Startup Cases.
-It intends to build a recommendation system for feminine hygienic products based on their reviews, price, quality as well as users' preference.
+The repository is a monorepo for the Project Elissa.
+It intends to build a recommendation interface for feminine hygienic products based on their price, quality, customer reviews as well as users' preference.

+**The project is for educational purposes only and is not to be used commercially.
+The creators accept no liability for any misuse or damages.
+Use at your own risk.**

 ## Repository Structure